trinker/bookdown2/README.md

 To see a small example of how it works, browse to the `tests/testthat` directory and inspect the files.
 Runnings the tests generates a small PDF book.
 You can also run `jekyll build` in the `tests/testthat` directory to get the website of the book (which is generated in the `_site` directory).

+I've developed and tested this package on Ubuntu 15.04, I'm not sure how it works on other operating systems.
 Here are the dependencies external to R:

 - [Pandoc](http://johnmacfarlane.net/pandoc/) & pandoc-citeproc
 - LaTeX (specifically Xelatex)